verbb/formie/docs/integrations/email-marketing/brevo.md

 1. In the left-hand sidebar, select the name you gave the integration.
 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.

+### Dynamic list assignment

+By default, contacts are added to the list selected in the integration’s **List** setting.
+You can override this per submission by mapping a form field to the Brevo **List** integration field.
+This is useful when a dropdown on the form should determine which Brevo list the contact is subscribed to.

+The static **List** setting is still required and acts as the fallback when no list is mapped.
+You can map a single list ID, comma-separated list IDs, or multiple values from a checkbox field.